-To advance the measurement of outcomes in Berkley's innovation journey and to further engage employees, the Company introduced a campaign for 2023 to target 100 experiments that would generate \$100 million in cost savings or revenue.
-This set the tone for developing our experiment skill set, creating a higher probability of success for ideas, and offering transparency across our Businesses on successful experiments that could be leveraged beyond an individual Business.
+Since last year, we have advanced the measurement of outcomes in Berkley's innovation journey to further engage employees and to show the impact of our work.
+The Company undertook campaigns in both 2023 and 2024 to target 100 experiments that would generate \$100 million in cost savings or revenue in the first year of implementation.
+They continue to set the tone for developing our experiment skill set, creating a higher probability of success for ideas, and offering transparency across our Businesses on successful experiments that could be leveraged beyond an individual Business.